Hearing Aid Fitting & Aftercare Support

 However, a hearing aid is only as good as the support you receive from your hearing aid specialist.

-We offer Lifetime Aftercare Support that never requires any out-of-pocket expense – not even a co-pay!
+We offer Superior Aftercare Support that doesn’t require any out-of-pocket expense – not even a co-pay!

 Hearing Aid Evaluation & Fitting

 There are many steps that are part of a hearing aid evaluation.
 If you suspect that you might need a hearing aid, you will first need to have a hearing evaluation.
 At the time of the hearing evaluation, a case history will be taken to determine how much your hearing problem impacts your day-to-day life as well as the lives of your family.
-A complete history will be taken, and questions will be asked about when and how the hearing loss started, if there is ringing in your ears (tinnitus) and if you experience dizziness.
-You may also have to provide some basic questions about your general health history.
+A complete history will be taken, and we’ll ask you some questions related to when and how your hearing loss started, if there is ringing in your ears (tinnitus) and if you experience dizziness.
+We may also inquire about your general health history.

-The results from your hearing test will provide the hearing care professional an outline of what sounds you may be missing or hearing, but the personal answers about your daily life and perception about your hearing provide the basis for a more comprehensive hearing evaluation.
+The results from your hearing test will provide the hearing care professional an outline of the sounds you may be missing or hearing, but the personal answers about your daily life and hearing aid experience will provide the basis for a more comprehensive hearing evaluation.
 You may be referred to a medical doctor specializing in disorders of the ear if you are a candidate for hearing aids or if there are other medical conditions your hearing professional thinks should be addressed before hearing aids are recommended.
 This referral can often be the first step in the hearing aid examination.

 If your hearing test reveals a permanent hearing loss, a hearing aid may be recommended for one or both ears.
-Your hearing professional may explain what sounds you are not hearing and what a hearing aid(s) can do to help.
+Your hearing professional may explain the sounds you are not hearing and what a hearing aid(s) can do to help.
 It is usually at this appointment that you will get to see and touch different styles of hearing aids.
-In some cases, you may even be able to listen with a hearing aid.
+In some cases, you may even be able to test a hearing aid for yourself.
 Your hearing professional will help you choose the best hearing aid(s) style, features and level of sophistication based on your degree of hearing loss, lifestyle, and financial circumstances.
 The final decision on which hearing aid(s) is purchased is your choice.